cabtdesigns/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors
 <p>Very basic rock paper scissor game.
+When you start playing an alert box appears asking for your selection, then results are shown in the alert box.
 This is the first time I wrote javaScript from scratch. </p>

 ## Technology
 <ul>